Travel to Sweden during the corona pandemic (updated 2021-10-18)

 Travel or transit from another EEA* country requires the EU Covid Certificate or an equivalent certificate.
 No certificate however is needed when entering from the Nordic countries.
 The EU Covid Certificate contains the holder's identity and a vaccine certificate, a test certificate, and/or a recovery certificate:

-- The EU Covid Certificate of vaccine confirms that the holder has received a covid-19 vaccine in the issuing member state.
-Entry will at earliest be permitted 14 days after the date of the first dose of covid-19 vaccine was given.
+- The EU Covid Certificate of vaccine confirms that the holder is fully vaccinated with covid-19 vaccine in the issuing member state.
+Entry will at earliest be permitted 14 days after the date of the last dose of covid-19 vaccine was given.
 Only vaccines approved according to ordinance (EU) 726/2004, or are WHO approved for use in emergencies, will be accepted.

 - Comirnaty (COVID-19 vaccin BioNtech Tozinameran)

 - Spikevax (COVID-19 Vaccin Moderna)

 - COVID-19 Vaccin Janssen